HungChen0510745/p4ids/README.md

 ## Contribution
 * Decrease the detection period compared to the traditional IDS.
 * Use machine learning to predict malware.
-* Use BfRt to control data plane to increase the efficiency.

 ## Publications
 Coming Soon!